Andrew McCutchen Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 23rd across all MLB pitching staffs.
+- The Mets' 4.55 team ERA ranks 21st across all league pitching staffs.

+- Peterson makes the start for the Mets, his 14th of the season.
+He is 3-7 with a 5.61 ERA and 74 strikeouts in 69 2/3 innings pitched.

-- In his last appearance on Tuesday, the right-hander threw five innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.
+- The left-hander's most recent appearance was on Wednesday against the Chicago Cubs, when he went 3 2/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.